gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # agent updates are in place.
   agent_auto_update: on|off
   # agent_update_hour sets the hour in UTC at which clients should update their agents.
+  agent_update_hour: 0-23
-  # The value -1 will set the upgrade time to the current time, resulting in immediate upgrades.
+  # agent_update_now overrides agent_update_hour and sets agent update time to the current time.
-  agent_update_hour: -1-23
+  # This is useful for rolling out critical security updates and bug fixes.
+  agent_update_now: on|off
   # agent_update_jitter_seconds sets a duration in which the upgrade will occur after the hour.
   # The agent upgrader will pick a random time within this duration in which to upgrade.
   agent_update_jitter_seconds: 0-MAXINT64